 (Offered as ARCH 102 and ARHA 158) This course is an introduction to the many facets of architectural studies: the history, theory, and design of buildings, landscapes, and sites.
 We will survey the history of architecture from the earliest human dwellings to the present and expose students to diverse aspects of architectural theory, while also introducing the basic analytical skills of architectural representation.
 Starting with the earliest forms of human habitation and ending with issues of contemporary residences, we will study the style, purpose, and historical context of buildings, landscapes, and planning, including questions of climate change.
 We will conclude by considering the college campus as a place of habitation.
 Students will develop their skills of speaking and writing about architecture, while also learning basic design skills: the sketch, map, plan, elevation, materials study, landscape setting, and site.
 Design projects are based on effort and realization, not on proficiency.
 Two meetings a week, one in seminar format, and one in studio format.

 Priority given to Architectural Studies majors and first-year students.
 Omitted 2017-18.
-Visiting Assistant Professor Carey and Five College Professor Davis.2016-17: Offered in Spring 2017
+Visiting Assistant Professor Carey and Five College Professor Davis.2017-18: Not offered

 An introduction to intaglio and relief processes including drypoint, engraving, etching, aquatint, monoprints, woodcut and linocut.
 The development of imagery incorporating conceptual concerns in conjunction with specific techniques will be a crucial element in the progression of prints.
 Historical and contemporary references will be discussed to further enhance understanding of various techniques.
 Critiques will be held regularly with each assignment; critical analysis of prints utilizing correct printmaking terminology is expected.
 A final project of portfolio making and a portfolio exchange of an editioned print are required.